nzdavidv/pages/pages/ESXi-laptop-simpler.md

 Add openssh-server from the console as part of install.

-Then I can connect via SSH and add the other software, and configure DHCP
+Then I can connect via SSH and add the other software, configure DHCP, then shutdown the VM
 ```
 # apt install net-tools isc-dhcp-server
 # vi /etc/default/isc-dhcp-server